flashoverm/Guardian/README.md

 To Do:

  Infos mit 2-3 Terminen wegen Vorstellung

+ - Masseneingabe

 New feature:

 - Make position available after assigned (Mark as "released")

-- Masseneingabe

-- Check dates - New event could not be in past
+- Check dates - New event could not be in past, report not in future

-- Eine Person darf nicht zwei Positionen belegen

 - Event import function from excel

 - Event Report Export in Invoice-Style for Administration

-- Wachhabenden-Link der Bericht mit bekannten Felder ausfüllt
+- Wachhabenden-Link der Bericht mit bekannten Felder ausfüllt (Personal fehlt noch)

 Low prio: